zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 This article is a part of a series of onboarding guides, which outline the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
 This guide describes a step-by-step process to onboard a REST API service using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

-**Tip:** For more information about onboarding of API services to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md).
+**Tip:** For more information about onboarding of API services to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md)

 ZOWE API ML is a lightweight API management system based on the following Netflix components:
 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway
 * Ribbon - load ballancer

-## Requirements to onboard a REST API with the API ML

-The following criteria must be satisfied to onboard a REST API with the API ML:

-* Service discovery information including, but not limited to, the base URI, home page, status page, and health check endpoint.
-* Routing metadata of service endpoints.
-This metadata is used by the API ML Gateway to route HTTP requests.
-* A service description and API documentation metadata for the API Catalog.
-* Registeration of the service with the Eureka discovery service instance.
-Registration includes providing service discovery information, routing metadata, a service description, and API documentation metadata.

-**Tip:**

- We recommend you onboard your service using the API ML enabler libraries.
+ We recommend you to onboard your service using the API ML enabler libraries.
 We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
 Doing so is unnecessarily complex and time-consuming.
 While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
 Configuration settings in the Plain Java Enabler and SpringCloud Eureka Client are different.
 Using the two in combination makes the result state of the discovery registry unpredictable.

   For instructions about how to utilize other API ML enablers types, see the following links: